kexinz330/mentalhealth-news-kz/README.md

 ### <ins>Instructions to run code<ins>

 1. Users should clone the whole repository in their local machine.
 2. Download two additional folders and one file that are publicly available on Google Drive.
-The link to both folders is: https://drive.google.com/drive/folders/1rzZvmyKf0E0ASt6jOSZFpg4_pyP5EdFq?usp=sharing
+The link to access them is: https://drive.google.com/drive/folders/1rzZvmyKf0E0ASt6jOSZFpg4_pyP5EdFq?usp=sharing
 4. Make sure to put the two folders ("cleaned_articles" and "NRC-Emotion-Lexicon") and the file "sentiment_data" at the same local repository in your machine, at the same level as the other folders (such as all_articles_counts)